italia/eudi-wallet-it-docs/docs/en/pid-eaa-issuance.rst

 .. note::

-    **PID Credential Schema and Status registration:** The PID/(Q)EAA Provider MUST register all the issued credentials for their later revocation, if needed.
+    **PID/(Q)EAA Credential Schema and Status registration:** The PID/(Q)EAA Provider MUST register all the issued credentials for their later revocation, if needed.

 .. code-block:: http